Remains of a multi-period city, in the entrance of the ‘Iron pass.

 In preparations of constructing a new interchange on highway #65 near Tel Esur, an earlier settlement was exposed in 2016.
 The excavations revealed remains from the Pottery Neolithic, Early Chalcolithic and Late Chalcolithic periods, Early Bronze Age IA and IB.
 The city grew from 400 dunams (Neolithic period) to 647 dumans (Early Bronze 1B).

 The “lost city” lies under Tel Esur and the fields around it, and mainly to the south across the highway and under the interchange.
 Its center was 220m south of the mound on a small hillock.
+The illustration shows the estimated area of the Early Bronze city.
+The new interchange is seen on the western side of the city.

 (h) Ein Esur (Aruboth) spring